Lucky Dog Receives Sticks As Tributes To His Grave Site 100 Years Later

 People visiting this cemetery have been dropping twigs on this dog’s grave to honor him

-For years now, the Green-Wood Cemetery visitors have been leaving branches and sticks on the dog’s grave to pay tribute.
-In recent months, the pile became larger with every passing day since the Coronavirus pandemic made this 478-acre burial ground a popular place for people to explore.
+For years now, visitors to the Green-Wood Cemetery have been leaving branches and sticks on the dog’s grave to pay tribute.
+In recent months, the pile has grown larger with each passing day, as the Coronavirus pandemic has made this 478-acre burial ground a popular place for people to explore.

 During the Coronavirus pandemic, his assortment of sticks has grown remarkably

-“I think people like to believe that there is a dog interred there and there very well might be.
-But it’s hard to say,” Stacy Locke, Communications Manager at Green-Wood Cemetery, told the reporters.
+“I think people like to believe that there is a dog interred there, and there very well might be.
+But it’s hard to say,” Stacy Locke, Communications Manager at Green-Wood Cemetery, told reporters.

-“It’s right under a tree and there are lots of sticks around.
+“It’s right under a tree, and there are lots of sticks around.
 People will drop a stick across his little paws.
-Someone also left a picture of a dog there once, maybe their little pet who passed away, as to say, ‘Rex, look after my little one.'”
+Someone also left a picture of a dog there once, perhaps their little pet who passed away, as if to say, ‘Rex, look after my little one.’”

 “I think people like to believe that there is a dog interred there and there very well might be”